 Cherry Duke has performed at major venues such as Carnegie Hall and Avery Fisher Hall.
 As an orchestral concert soloist, She was a featured soloist in such repertoire as Bach’s B-Minor Mass, St. John and St. Matthew Passions and Weihnachts-Oratorium; Beethoven’s Ninth Symphony, Mass in C and Choral Fantasy; Duruflé’s Requiem; Falla’s El Amor Brujo; Handel’s Messiah, several Haydn masses; Mendelssohn’s Elijah; Mozart’s Vesperes Solennes, and Grand Mass in C; Rossini’s Stabat Mater; Saint-Saëns’ Christmas Oratorio; Vaughan-Williams’ Hodie and Magnificat; and Respighi’s Lauda per la Nativitá del Signore.
 She debuted in Beethoven’s Symphony No. 9 under the baton of Gerard Schwarz with Symphoria in Syracuse, New York, and reprised this role in 2016 with the El Paso Symphony Orchestra.
 In the fall of 2020, during the pandemic, Duke performed the vocal solo in Mahler’s Fourth Symphony under the baton of Dr. James Welsch in El Paso.

-In addition to oratorio and symphonic appearances, Duke has frequently performed as a soloist in opera concerts with regional orchestras (Missouri Symphony Society, Johnstown Symphony Orchestra), including El Paso Symphony Orchestra’s February 2020 “A Night at the Met” concert featuring Metropolitan Opera tenor Paul Groves.
+In addition to oratorio and symphonic appearances, Duke has frequently performed as a soloist in opera concerts with regional orchestras (Missouri Symphony Society, Johnstown Symphony Orchestra), including El Paso Symphony Orchestra’s February 2020 “A Night at the Met” concert featuring Metropolitan Opera tenor Paul Groves and the world premiere of the El Paso Requiem.
 Other special projects have included several presentations of A Spiritual Messiah and guest solo appearances with Roswell Symphony, UTEP Symphony, and others.

 As a recitalist, Cherry Duke specializes in works by underrepresented composers.
 In 2016, Duke debuted her recital of works by female composers (Women’s Work) at Converse College and University of Texas at El Paso and later was invited to perform the recital at the National Association of Teachers of Singing Texoma Regional Conference and Northeastern State University.
 Her program of French and Latin American Chamber music was featured at UTEP and the Texoma NATS Conference in 2020.
 She is currently preparing a program featuring works by local, Latin American, and Black composers.